-IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 Training " Updated Certificate III in Individual Support includes compulsory palliative care and dementia units for those undertaking the Aged Care specialisation. " Updated Certificate IV in Ageing includes compulsory palliative care and dementia units " Funding for additional training places in Certificate III and Certificate IV courses and additional staffing hours so existing employees can attend training. " All aged care staff have undertaken palliative care and dementia training. " All staff in aged care have a minimum Certificate III qualification. " Funding to create an aged care career pathway including scholarships for staff to upgrade qualifications including: Personal care workers upgrading to Certificate IV and Diploma of Nursing Qualifications.
+IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027 Training ACHIEVED 2022 Updated Certificate III in Individual Support includes compulsory parand dementia units for those undertaking the Aged Care specialisation.
+Funding for additional training places in Certificate III and Certificate IV course additional staffing hours so existing employees can attend training.
+All aged care staff have undertaken palliative care and dementia training.
+Implementation of palliative care training for all Registered Nurses employed in aged care as the 24/7 nurses requirement is implemented. " Funding to create an aged care career pathway including scholarships for staff to upgrade qualifications including: Personal care workers upgrading to Certificate IV and Diploma of Nursing Qualifications.
 Enrolled nurses upgrading to Registered Nurse.
-Registered Nurses upgrading to Nurse Practitioner. " Establishment of a network of Centres for Excellence to deliver palliative care and dementia units to the aged care workforce.
-Workforce " Aged Care workforce increased to meet the new requirement for 200 minutes of care time per resident per day, including 40 minutes by a registered nurse.
-This should include minimum staffing available 24 hours a day to make clinical decisions and give medicines when people need them.
-Aged Care Pricing " Department of Health to set a AN-ACC pricing schedule that fully funds providers to deliver palliative care. " October 2022 - AN-ACC pricing schedule provides funding for an average of 200 minutes of care time per resident per day, including 40 minutes by a registered nurse to support the amount of direct care time needed for the delivery of palliative care. " 2023 - The Independent Hospital and Aged Care Pricing Authority (IHACPA) to continue the AN-ACC pricing schedule, ensuring a link with the newly updated standards. " 2023 - IHACPA sets a price that fully funds the care at home palliative care category.
+Workforce " Aged Care workforce increased to meet the new requirement for 200 of care time per resident per day, including 40 minutes by a registered nurse. include minimum staffing available 24 hours a day to make clinical decisions a medicines when people need them.
+This should Aged Care Pricing " IN PROGRESS Department of Health to set a AN-ACC pricing schedule that funds podeliver palliative care. " ACHIEVED 2022 October 2022 - AN-ACC pricing schedule provides funding for an at 200 minutes of care time per resident per day, including 40 minutes by a regist to support the amount of direct care time needed for the delivery of palliative " IN PROGRESS 2023 - The Independent Hospital and Aged Care Pricing Authority (II continue to review the AN-ACC pricing schedule, ensuring a link with the newly Standards. " ACHIEVED 2023 2023 - IHACPA sets a price that fully funds the care at home palliatic category. verage of tered nurse care.
+HACPA) to y updated

+IMMEDIATE 2022-2024

-IMMEDIATE 2022-2024 SHORT TO MEDIUM TERM 2025-2027
+SHORT TO MEDIUM TERM 2025-2027